Declaration from the Dean

 Student to Teacher Ratio and Teaching Staff

-There are no more than 12 students to 1 teacher in any of the JDMIS’ theory classes.
-During practical training portions of JDMIS Courses this ratio is improved to only 10 students to 1 teacher in order to ensure each student receives ample attention and assistance as they learn skills critical to their success in the jewellery industry.
-The JDMIS has two full-time teachers on staff and two part-time professional jewellery instructors.
+There are no more than 36 students to 1 teacher in any of the JDMIS’ theory classes.
+During practical training portions of JDMIS Courses this ratio is improved to only 12 students to 1 teacher in order to ensure each student receives ample attention and assistance as they learn skills critical to their success in the jewellery industry.
+The JDMIS has three full-time teachers on staff and five part-time professional jewellery instructors.

 Classrooms and Facilities

-The JDMIS has four specialized classrooms with a total seating capacity for up to 48 students and an open-plan dynamic student space and library with additional capacity for 20-40 students.
-These facilities include all the tools and equipment needed to provide an exceptional learning experience, including computers, projection and visualization systems, jewellery-equipment such as a high-temperature kiln, magnetic finishing tools, flex-shaft rotary finishers, rolling mills and more...
+The JDMIS has seven specialized classrooms with a total seating capacity for up to 108 students and an open-plan dynamic student practice space and resource area with additional capacity for 10-25 students.
+These facilities include all the tools and equipment needed to provide an exceptional learning experience, including computers, projection and visualization systems, jewellery-equipment such as induction casting equipment, a hydraulic press, burnout furnace and vacuum mixer, plating and polishing equipment, 3D wax printer, high-temperature kiln, magnetic finishing tools, flex-shaft rotary finishers, rolling mills and much, much more...